Education in the Tibetan Buddhist tradition

 Pawanji talking about Rinpocheji on YouTube

-4 replies on “Education in the Tibetan Buddhist tradition”
+4 responses to “Education in the Tibetan Buddhist tradition”

 Kalyanmitra-vidyarthi relationship is very important and very secret.